Understanding Strong Customer Authentication & PSD2

 The customer’s payment information is never shared directly with the merchant thanks to tokenization.
 Instead, a unique payment token, accompanied by a cryptogram that expires after one use, makes the chance of a fraudulent payment extremely low.

 Strong Customer Authentication (SCA) is built-in by design for some digital wallets.
 The customer needs to verify every transaction with a password, fingerprint, or facial recognition, amongst other verifications.
-This makes digital wallets more secure than card payments, where identity verification isn’t always required.
-The higher level of security can also mean lower interchange and card scheme fees for some digital wallets.
+This makes them more secure than card payments, where identity verification isn’t always required.
+The higher level of security can also mean lower interchange and card scheme fees for some wallets.

 Many digital wallets offer multiple currencies and are available in multiple regions.
-By accepting the top digital wallets, you can reach many more customers.
+By accepting the top ones, you can reach many more customers.

 Alipay is the most widely used third-party online payments service provider in China.
 Users store their debit or credit card details in the app to be used online or in store via a mobile device.
 Users can complete their payment up to 12 hours after it was initiated.